 |JOE COFFEE BURUNDI KIBINGO||Check Price →|

-The coffees that grow at a higher altitude have even more pronounced acidity and citric notes, and often reach a Specialty Coffee Association score of 86 or higher.
-The lower altitude coffees have a little less body and showcase flavors of chocolate and hazelnut.
+High-altitude Burundi coffee has more pronounced acidity and citric notes, often reaching a Specialty Coffee Association score of 86 or higher.
+On the other hand, lower altitude coffees have a little less body and notes of chocolate and hazelnut.

 Climate That Makes Coffee Thrive

-Additionally, the perfect coffee growing environment is boosted by 12,000 mm of annual rainfall and the volcanic soil that is rich in nutrients that add flavor to coffee.
+That perfect coffee growing environment is boosted by 12,000 millimeters (472 inches) of rainfall annually and the nutrient-rich volcanic soil that adds flavor to the joe.

 Red Bay Coffee Motherland

 Round, brown sugary sweetness meets a gentle green apple acidity and subtle hints of florals.

 If you’re ready to pour something a little different from your average joe, reach for a bag of Red Bay Coffee’s MotherLand beans.
 The resulting brew is sweet and bright — just what you need to push through the day.